biolink/biolink-model/guidelines/understanding-the-model.md

 >
 > To avoid ambuguity it semantics, prefixes are RECOMMENDED for all slots.

-The Biolink Model makes use of classes, slots, and types to define various hierarchies in the model that facilitate knowledge representation.

 At a glance the structure is as follows,
 - [Classes](#Classes)